-For newly appointed Director who has no prior experience as a director of a listed company, in addition to the orientation, he or she will be encouraged to also attend the relevant programme conducted by the Singapore Institute of Directors ("SID") to acquire knowledge of what is expected of a listed company director.
-As disclosed in the Company's announcement released on 31 July 2023 pursuant to Appendix 7.4.1 of the SGX-ST Listing Manual, Mr Low Chee Wah has prior experience as a director of a company listed on SGX and was not required to undergo any further trainings as prescribed by SGX.
+For any newly appointed Director(s) who has no prior experience as a director of a listed company, in addition to the orientation, he or she will be encouraged to also attend the relevant programme conducted by the Singapore Institute of Directors ("SID") to acquire knowledge of what is expected of a listed company director.
+As disclosed in the Company's announcement released on 11 April 2024 pursuant to Appendix 7.4.1 of the SGX Listing Rules, Mr Tay Beng Chai and Mr Max Loh Khum Whai have prior experience as a director of a company listed on SGX and was not required to undergo any further trainings as prescribed by SGX.
+As Mr Goh Teik Poh had attended and completed the courses conducted by SID (LED 1 to LED 9) for new directors of listed entities prior to his appointment as Independent Director of the Company, the NC was of the view that he was not required to undergo any further training as prescribed by SGX.